Active learning for efficiently training emulators of computationally expensive mathematical models: Simulators, Emulation goals, and emulator models

 \subsection{Choice of emulator model}

-We follow others in requiring that the emulator be an \emph{exact interpolator}~\cite{OHagan2006,NRC2012,Sacks1989,Kleijnen2008,santner2013}.
+We follow others in requiring that the emulator be an \emph{exact interpolator}~\cite{ohagan1998,NRC2012,Kleijnen2008,OHagan2006,Sacks1989}.
 Specifically, we demand that \begin{enumerate} \item $f^*(\bm{x})=f(\bm{x})$ for $\bm{x} \in \mathcal{X}_n$, that is, the emulator’s prediction should agree with the simulator’s output value at the design points because the simulator is deterministic. \item At all other input vectors, the emulator must provide an interpolation of the simulator output value, whose uncertainty decreases when closer to a design point, so that it becomes 0 at the design points. \item The emulator should be orders of magnitude faster to evaluate than the simulator. \end{enumerate}

-Despite the fact that practically all statistical and machine learning models are fast to evaluate, i.e., they satisfy criterion~\ref{item:fast}, approaches such as linear regressions and neural networks do not satisfy the first two criteria, whereas kernel-based methods such as Gaussian Processes (GPs), do.
+Despite the fact that practically all statistical and machine learning models are fast to evaluate, i.e., they satisfy criterion~\ref{item:fast}, typical approaches such as linear regressions and neural networks do not satisfy the first two criteria, whereas kernel-based methods such as Gaussian Processes (GPs), do.
 Figure~\ref{fig:GPexample} helps build intuition.
-Therefore, despite its popularity in the literature in part due to its simple form and familiarity by researchers \cite{Batmaz2003, Kleijnen2008}, regression is not a preferred emulator type in this context.
-We use GP-based emulation, also referred to as \emph{kriging} in other fields~\cite{OHagan2006,NRC2012,Sacks1989,Kleijnen2008,santner2013}.
-We review GPs briefly in Appendix~\ref{app:GPs}.
+Despite its popularity in the literature in part due to its simple form and familiarity by researchers \cite{Batmaz2003, Kleijnen2008}, regression is not a preferred emulator type in this context.
+We use GP-based emulation, also referred to as \emph{kriging} in other fields~\cite{NRC2012}.

+Depending on prior knowledge about the simulator or the analysis at hand, one may choose between GPs that assume the observations (design points) have no noise (for deterministic simulators) or are noisy (for stochastic simulators), and between stationary versus various types of non-stationary GPs.
+Gramacy and Lee 2012 offer practical and philosophical arguments for defaulting to GPs that allow for noisy observations even when simulators are deterministic~\cite{gramacy2012}.
+This practice is akin to fitting regularized GP models~\cite{Rasmussen2006} and has numerical advantages for GP parameter estimation~\cite{ranjan2011}, but can affect the shape and modes of the GP likelihood function~\cite{pepelyshev2010} and can result in fitted GPs that do not fulfill the criteria~\ref{item:exact} and~\ref{item:interpolator} above.
+We review stationary GPs briefly in Appendix~\ref{app:GPs}.